borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 \end{equation}
 $$

 This is basically saying that _it does not matter if we start in pose $\mathbf{T}_1$ or $\mathbf{T}_2$, we will end up at the same final pose_ by composing both, because in vector spaces we can commute the elements. **But this does not work in reality, because rotations and translations do not commute**.
-A simple example is that if we start at a certain position, walk 1 step forward and then turn right, we will end up in a different place that if we turn right first and then walk the step forward.
+A simple example is that if you are currently sitting at your desk,  and you *stand up, rotate 180 degrees and walk a step forward*, is completely different to *stand up, walk a step forward and then rotate 180 degrees* (apart from the fact that you will hit your desk if you do the latter).

 So we need a different representation for poses that allow us to describe accurately what we observe in reality.
 Long story short, we rather prefer to represent poses as $3\times3$ matrices known as *rigid-body transformations*: